Algebraic hyperbolicity of very general hypersurfaces in homogeneous varieties: Scroll method for homogeneous varieties

-In this section, we work out the scroll method introduced by Coskun and Riedl in \cite{CR19} to a more general setting.
-This technique improves the bound obtained in Proposition \ref{method_1}.
-We then apply it to examples of homogeneous varieties in the last section.
+In this section, we work out the scroll method introduced by Coskun and Riedl in \cite{CR19} in a more general setting.
+This technique builds a surface scroll on the curve $Y_t$ whose degree can be used to improve the bound for algebraic hyperbolicity obtained in Proposition~\ref{method_1}.

+Here we will work on rational homogeneous varieties satisfying the Main Setting~\ref{main_setting}, which we recall here:

-We recall that $A$ is a smooth, complex projective variety of dimension $D$ that admits a transitive group action by an algebraic group $G$.
-Assume that $A$ is embedded into a product of projective spaces $\P^{N_1}\times \cdots \times \P^{N_m}$, such that $A$ is projectively normal, and the Picard group of $A$ is generated by the line bundles $H_1, \hdots , H_m$, where $H_i$ is the divisor corresponding to the pull-back of the hyperplane section $\cO_{\P^{N_i}}(1)$.
+Let $A$ be a smooth complex projective variety of dimension $D$ such that \begin{itemize} \item $A$ is a rational homogeneous variety with a transitive action by an algebraic group $G$; \item $A$ has a projectively normal embedding into a product of projective spaces $\P^{N_1}\times \cdots \times \P^{N_m}$; \item the divisors $H_1, \hdots , H_m$ of $A$ corresponding to the pullbacks of the hyperplane classes $\cO_{\P^{N_i}}(1)$ generate the Picard group of $A$. \end{itemize}